Here are some quick sales pitch tips that stand a good chance of immediately improving your sales efforts.

 1. Don’t sound like a salesperson.

-We operate with the belief that people don’t mind buying stuff, but nobody really enjoys being sold to.
-If that is true, then it might help us to improve our conversations and relationships with sales prospects if we can try to avoid sounding like a salesperson trying to sell something.
+We operate under the belief that people don’t mind buying stuff, but nobody really enjoys being sold to.
+If that is true, then it might help us improve our conversations and relationships with sales prospects if we can avoid sounding like a salesperson trying to sell something.

-This is not to say that you need to misrepresent who you are or mislead the prospect.
-It is more so to take an approach with these sales pitch tips that present you more as a business person, consultant, or advisor who represents a company and has some help to offer.
+This is not to say that you must misrepresent yourself or mislead the prospect.
+It is more so to approach these sales pitch tips in a way that presents you as a business person, consultant, or advisor who represents a company and has some help to offer.

 2. Minimize how much you talk about your products and company.

-The next couple of sales pitch tips are going to help you minimize looking like a salesperson trying to sell something and that starts with trying to decrease the amount of time you spend talking about your products and company.
+The next couple of sales pitch tips will help you minimize looking like a salesperson trying to sell something.
+That starts with decreasing the amount of time you spend talking about your products and company.

-Of course, those details are important, but when you share them and how much you talk about those details compared to everything else that you say is the key.
+Of course, those details are important, but the key is when you share them and how much you talk about those details compared to everything else that you say.

 3. Focus more on the prospect than you.

-Part of the problem with talking too much about your products and company is that it is an “all about me” type of approach.
-This can be a less-than-optimum way to communicate with someone in a variety of different situations.
+Part of the problem with talking too much about your products and company is that it is an “all about me” approach.
+This can be a less-than-optimum way to communicate with someone in various situations.

-Making your conversation more about the prospect than about you will not only make you sound more like a businessperson than a salesperson but also help you establish more engaging conversations and extract valuable information.
+Making your conversation more about the prospect than about you will make you sound more like a businessperson than a salesperson and help you establish more engaging conversations and extract valuable information.

 4. Ask more probing sales questions.